errantsecurity/rock/README.md

   <strong><a href="https://rocknsm.gitbooks.io/rocknsm-guide/content/">Documentation</a> | <a href="https://download.rocknsm.io/">Download<a/></strong>
 </p>

+ROCK is a great platform.
+This is a fork of it designed for ubuntu 18.04.

-ROCK is a collections platform, in the spirit of Network Security Monitoring by contributors from all over industry and the public sector.
+ROCKis a collections platform, in the spirit of Network Security Monitoring by contributors from all over industry and the public sector.
 It's primary focus is to provide a robust, scalable sensor platform for both enduring security monitoring and incident response missions.
 The platform consists of 3 core capabilities:

 * Passive data acquisition via AF_PACKET, feeding systems for metadata (Bro), signature detection (Suricata), and full packet capture (Stenographer).
 * A messaging layer (Kafka and Logstash) that provides flexibility in scaling the platform to meet operational needs, as well as providing some degree of data reliability in transit.